Lena Dunham

 Lena Dunham (/ˈliːnə ˈdʌnəm/; born May 13, 1986) is an American writer, director, actress, and producer.
 She is the creator, writer, and star of the HBO television series Girls (2012–2017), for which she received several Emmy Award nominations and two Golden Globe Awards.
 Dunham also directed several episodes of Girls and became the first woman to win the Directors Guild of America Award for Outstanding Directing – Comedy Series.
 She started her career writing, directing, and starring in her semi-autobiographical independent film Tiny Furniture (2010), for which she won an Independent Spirit Award for Best First Screenplay.
 She has since written and directed the 2022 films Sharp Stick and Catherine Called Birdy.
 In 2025, she created the Netflix series Too Much starring Megan Stalter.

 In 2013, Dunham was included in the annual Time 100 list of the most influential people in the world.
 In 2014, Dunham released her first book, Not That Kind of Girl: A Young Woman Tells You What She's "Learned".
 In 2015, along with Girls showrunner Jenni Konner, Dunham created the publication Lenny Letter, a feminist online newsletter.
 The publication ran for three years before its discontinuation in late 2018.
+Her second memoir, Famesick, was released in 2026 and topped The New York Times Best Seller list.

 Dunham briefly appeared in films such as Supporting Characters and This Is 40 (both 2012), and Happy Christmas (2014).
 She voiced Mary in the 2016 film My Entire High School Sinking Into the Sea, which premiered at the Toronto International Film Festival.
 On television, aside from Girls, she has played guest roles in Scandal and The Simpsons (both 2015).
 In 2017, she portrayed Valerie Solanas in American Horror Story: Cult.

 Dunham's work, as well as her outspoken presence on social media and in interviews, have attracted significant controversy, praise, criticism, and media scrutiny throughout her career.